Shalini24Kanna/TCL-Workshop/README.md

 ### read_sdc_proc - interpret clock generation constraints

+As read_sdc is a complecated part, the proc is converted to a .tcl file.
+This `proc_readSDC.tcl` will be executed in multiple parts, it helps in understanding each part of the `proc` in detail.

+By using `proc_readSDC.tcl` a .timing file can be created, which further will be used for OpenTimer tool.

+Initially, the clock generation constraints will be observed.

+- Read SDC (openMSP430.sdc) file and get rid of the “[“ and “]”.
+For that, a sting mapping can be performed byt replacing “[“ with “” (null) and “]” with “ “ (space).
+- Evaluate clock period and clock port name from processes SDC: To create the clock constraints in OpenTimer format, open /tmp/1 in read mode and get a timing file as /tmp/3 in write mode.
+Then split and add space properly (single spaces).
+Next, find where both clocks are created and find the index numbers for each port.
+- Evaluate duty cycle and create clock in OpenTimer format : Duty cycle will be calculated by clock edge rise.

+To run .tcl file directly from terminal we use a command

+	`tclsh proc_readSDC.tcl`

 ### read_sdc_proc - interpret IO delay and transition constraints

 ### Process bussed ports and configuration file creation